SkyTechBytes/PlayerStatueBuilder/README.md

 <li>Rotates the statue so that it faces you (Supports 4 directions + the aforementioned xy,xz,yz, so 12 orientations in total!)
 <li>If used by a survival/normal player, the plugin won't delete blocks- only modifies air.
 This prevents accidental modification of the terrain, and eliminates the possibility that the statue will destroy bedrock or other stuff it shouldn't destroy.
 <li>Spawns the statue two blocks above the player to prevent suffocation.
+<li>Undo-ing a statue affects only the last statue created by ANY player (Admin only)
 <li>Config file supports cooldowns (min), extra items required, and # of extra items required
   <h2>Permissions</h2>
    <pre>